Stephen-Ehiabhi/readitaloud/readme.md

 # ReadItAloud

-readitaloud is a website project used to convert your uploaded pdf to audio.
+readitaloud is a RESTful API used to convert your uploaded pdf to audio.
 This PDF is converted to text and speak library is used to convert that text to audio speech.

 ## Badges